HenryandLee/thesis-wikipedia/README.md

 # Editing the Candidate: Pre-Election Dynamics on Wikipedia

-This repository contains data and code for my thesis studying how editing activity on Wikipedia pages for U.S. House and Senate candidates changes in the period before federal elections (2008–2024).
+This repository contains data and code for my thesis studying how editing activity on Wikipedia pages for U.S. House candidates changes in the period before federal elections (2008–2024).

 Wikipedia is a collaboratively edited encyclopedia where anyone can revise an article at any time.
 Each edit is logged in a publicly accessible revision history.
 For pages covering political candidates, this history provides a behavioral record of public information production around election cycles.
 The thesis examines two questions: (1) whether there is a shared national surge in editing activity as Election Day approaches, and (2) whether this activity is organized around each state's primary calendar or around a single national electoral rhythm.